-Since much of the work will be done online or in groups, late work should not be much of an issue.
+NO LATE WORK WILL BE ACCEPTED.
 If you and/or your group need an extension you must contact me as early in advance of the deadline as you can to arrange that.
 If you will be missing a test you must contact me as soon as you know you will be missing it and schedule a time for you to take the test with me.
 In the event of an unexcused absence, missed homework assignments, quizzes, tests, etc. will NOT be accepted for credit (except when missed work would fail the student).
 Make-up quizzes, exams, etc. generally are not taken during class time.